RTBHOUSE/techblog/_posts/2021-11-24-L2-EVPN-to-L3-concept-part1.markdown

 Our conclusions regarding VXLAN BGP EVPN network architecture after few years of experience (on the most cost-effective devices - mainly Broadcom Tomahawk based) are as follows:

-  - stability/visability/debugging is lacking: whenever network device fails, we could observe strange things, for example: Some random switch is starting to announce network layer reachability information (NLRI) that is bogus.
+  - stability/visability/debugging is lacking: whenever network device failed, we could observe strange things, for example: Some random switch started to announce network layer reachability information (NLRI) that was bogus.
    We could not reproduce this problem, and it occurred on production several times.
   - depending on the silicon chip model, device behaviour could differ, and lack of chip feature could hit you hard
   - in real life VXLAN BGP EVPN is hard to extend and modify on production.
     - In one case, we tried to enable [ARP/ND suppression](https://docs.nvidia.com/networking-ethernet-software/cumulus-linux-42/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Basic-Configuration/#arp) and [it blocked keepalived traffic](https://github.com/mgrzybowski/cldemo-arp-suppression-test#garp-flood---is-suppres)
-    - when we enabled ARP/ND suppression for most of the  devices, the network sudenly, without apparent reason became so unstable, that the only way to quickly recover was to roll back configs and restart all switches in the datacenter.
+    - when we enabled ARP/ND suppression for most of the  devices, the network sudenly, without apparent reason, became so unstable, that the only way to quickly recover was to roll back configs and restart all switches in the datacenter.
       This instability appeared only when it was deployed at scale on production.
 As You can imagine, this was not a good day ;).
-    - Our experiments with EVPN Routing had shown, that it works well on Vagrant test environment, but when we put config on a physical device chip limitations will kick in, and entire carefully planned setup is doomed to fail.
+    - Our experiments with EVPN Routing had shown that it works well on a Vagrant test environment, but when we put the config on a physical device, chip limitations kick in, and the entire carefully planned setup is doomed to fail.

 ## Q: What are the practical limits on the size of a flat L2 network?